aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

 ### enroll-ec2-mac retrieves a **secret** (credentials/passwords) stored in **AWS Secrets Manager**.

 Included are [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and [HashiCorp Terraform](https://www.terraform.io/) templates to get these set up.
 Either of these will automate creating the AWS Secrets Manager secret, Identity and Access Management policy, role, and instance profile needed for enroll-ec2-mac to retrieve credentials.
-Alternatively, if using AWS Systems Manager Parameter Store instead, templates are also included, and a setting must be changed to match.
+Alternatively, if using AWS Systems Manager Parameter Store instead, templates are also included, and a setting must be changed to match (see the section Settings below).
 Manual instructions to set up the secret are also included at the bottom of this page.

 ---